All right, our two Sean Hannity show, toll-free our numbers, 800-941.

 It's taken me 47 years to perfect doing nothing.

-The show, yeah, I could do that better than anybody.
+I had to become president to show you I could do that better than anybody.

 Joe Biden, the most dangerous man in America.

-This is the Sean Hannity Show.
+This is the John Hannity Show.

-Uh starting in politics as a Democrat, being drawn to the Republican Party by Ronald Reagan, uh, and a lifelong love for the Constitution of the United States will inform my path.
+But also to tell the story about our journey, my own development, starting in politics as a Democrat, being drawn to the Republican Party by Ronald Reagan, and a lifelong love for the Constitution of the United States would inform my path.

-Um and the question, my last question for him, and then we'll get to your calls.
+And the question, my last question for him, and then we'll get to your calls.

-Uh want to remind everybody about our favorite college, Hillsdale.
+I want to remind everybody about our favorite college, Hillsdale.

-You know, we talk a lot on this program about, you know, uh constitutional rights, immigration, foreign policy, gender, marriage, you name it.
+You know, we talk a lot on this program about, you know, constitutional rights, immigration, foreign policy, gender, marriage, you name it.

 It's all part of the political dialogue, all part of this show every day.